Business

 British Columbia

-The PSTC is a refundable labour-based tax incentive available to Canadian or international production corporations that have incurred eligible labour costs in BC.
+Creative BC is responsible for the administration of British Columbia’s motion picture tax credit programs for the Province of British Columbia.
+The Production Services Tax Credit (PSTC) is a refundable labour-based tax incentive for international projects made in B.C.
 The PSTC is not subject to any Canadian content requirements.
 In addition, there is no limit on the PSTC that may be claimed on a particular production and there is no limit that a corporation or group of corporations can claim.
-The program includes four initiatives: Basic 28%, Regional 6%, Distant Location 6% and Digital Animation, Visual Effects and Post-Production (DAVE) 16%.
-In order to claim the PSTC tax credits, your production corporation must file a corporate income tax return, along with the certificates, with the Canada Revenue Agency (CRA).
-Creative BC processes the accreditation applications and issues the certificates.
+For productions beginning principal photography on or after January 1, 2025, the basic rate is 36%, with bonuses for Regional (6%) and Distant Location (6%) (available to live-action productions only), and Digital Animation, Visual Effects and Post-Production (DAVE) (16%).
+In order to claim the PSTC tax credits, the production corporation must file a corporate income tax return, along with the certificates, with the ). processes the accreditation applications and issues the certificates.
 The CRA reviews and audits claims and issues refund cheques where appropriate.
+Starting January 1st, 2025, a new credit of 2% is available for major BC productions that have BC production cost greater than $200M and start principal photography on or after January 1st, 2025.
+(Note that the province intends to restore the regional and distant location tax credits for animation productions with a brick-and-mortar presence in the locations.)

 Manitoba